 Based on the Christmas market in Nuremberg, Germany, the Christkindlmarket has grown to be the largest Christmas market in the United States.

-This beloved Chicago tradition is free to explore November 15 – December 24, 2019, while stopping by to peruse the traditional German and European ornaments, crafts, food, and drinks.
+This beloved Chicago tradition is free to explore every December, while stopping by to peruse the traditional German and European ornaments, crafts, food, and drinks.

 The Grand Opening ceremony will incorporate a word from Christkind, the namesake of the market.